AustinCodingAcademy/student-gitbook/internship.md

 ## How Will It Be Organized?

 As a functioning development team, we will be using tools you will commonly find on the job.
-We have a kanban-style board where interns can pick work that interests or challenges them.
+We have a [kanban-style](https://github.com/AustinCodingAcademy/campus-manager/projects/2) board where interns can pick work that interests or challenges them.

 ## Is There Any Compensation?

-While the majority of the work is open-source and unpaid, we are considering the option of compensation and/or bounties for important projects that we need done.
-No proprietary or curriculum work will go unpaid.
+The majority of the work is open-source and unpaid.
+This is a chance to invest in yourself and gain experience.

 ## How Much Time Should I Contribute?